 Emma Sabzalieva, Researcher, Teacher and Policy Analyst

-Emma Sabzalieva is a researcher, teacher, policy analyst and communicator.
+Emma Sabzalieva is a Policy Analyst at the UNESCO International Institute for Higher Education and a Research Associate at York University (Toronto, Canada).
 In September 2020, she completed her PhD at the University of Toronto.
 Her research focuses on the politics of knowledge, international academic relations, and higher education policy.
 Her doctoral research, fully funded by a Vanier Canada Graduate Scholarship and a Leverhulme Trust Study Abroad Studentship, investigates how higher education changes in response to major social and political transformation using the empirical case of the fall of the Soviet Union and comparing responses to this major change in three Central Asian countries.
 Prior to starting her PhD, Dr. Sabzalieva worked as a higher education professional in the UK and internationally.
 She is co-author of the book Managing Your Career in Higher Education Administration (Palgrave Macmillan, 2014).

 Phunchok Stobdan, President, Ladakh International Centre